wp-plugins/leaflet-map/readme.txt

 == Frequently Asked Questions ==

-None yet.
+* Can I add a message to a marker?

+Yes: [leaflet-marker message="Hello there!" visible="true"], where visible designates if it is visible on page load.
+Otherwise it is only visible when clicked.

 Shoot me a question [@bozdoz](http://www.twitter.com/bozdoz/).

 == Screenshots ==

-1. Put the short code into the post.
+1. Put the shortcode into the post.
-2. See the short code play out on the front end.
+2. See the shortcode play out on the front end.

 == Changelog ==

+= 1.2 =
+* Added geocoding to map: `[leaflet-map address="halifax, ns"]`.

+= 1.1 =
+* Added messages to markers.

 = 1.0 =
 * First Version.
 Basic map creation and marker creation.

 == Upgrade Notice ==

+= 1.2 =
+Added Google geocoding.

+= 1.1 =
+Added messages to markers.
+Tested with 4.0.

 = 1.0 =
 First Version.
 Tested with 3.8.1.